-We then test their performances for open set recognition.
-We apply three detection methods, which are maximum softmax probability~\cite{bendale2016towards}, \emph{Mahalanobis} distances~\cite{liu2020few,lee2018simple}, and feature norm~\cite{vaze2022openset}, on top of the trained models to detect outliers for the sake of fairness.
+We then test the open set recognition performances on the E1 and E2 models.
+We apply three detection methods, which are maximum softmax probability~\cite{bendale2016towards}, \emph{Mahalanobis} distances~\cite{liu2020few,lee2018simple}, and feature norm~\cite{vaze2022openset}, on top of the trained models to detect outliers.
 These three methods are abbreviated as \emph{MSP}, \emph{M-distance}, and \emph{Norm} in the following text.
 In the MSP method, the maximum softmax probability output by the model is the score for recognizing outliers.
-The higher the score is, the more confident the model on its prediction, and hence the less likely the testing sample outlier is.
-In the \emph{M-distance} method, we compute the \emph{Mahalanobis} distances, $M_{c}$, between the testing sample representations with their closest class centers in the training set to measure their similarities.
+The higher the score is, the more confidence the model has on its prediction, and the less likely the testing sample outlier is.
+In the \emph{M-distance} method, we record the \emph{Mahalanobis} distances, $M_{c}$, between the testing sample representations with their closest class centers in the training set to measure their similarities.
 The lower the similarity is, the lower the probability that the testing sample belong to any class of the training data, and hence it is more likely to be an outlier.
 For the \emph{norm} method, the $L_2$ norms of the representations are computed as the OSR score.
 The norms of the inliers are supposed to be higher than those of the outliers~\cite{vaze2022openset}.
 We take the representations from the layer \emph{linear2} as inputs to the \emph{M-distance} and \emph{norm} methods.
-We apply the Area under the ROC curve (AUROC) as metric to measure the OSR performances (refer ~\ref{subsubsec-exp-settings} for an introduction).
+We apply the Area under the ROC curve (AUROC) as metric to measure the OSR performances (refer Section~\ref{subsec-exp-settings} for an introduction).
 We take blue rectangles as outliers, which require the model to know shapes for a successful open set recognition.
-There are 50 outlier samples in the testing set, altogether with 50 samples in each inlier testing set.
+There are 50 outlier samples in the outlier testing set, along with 50 samples in each inlier testing set.